Cedra Fungible Asset (FA) End‑to‑End Guide

 }

-No special capabilities needed - any holder may transfer.
+No special capabilities needed - any holder can transfer their tokens.

 3. Deploying